GummiFactory/gummi_ee_popeye/README.md

 Edit the file gummi_ee_YOUR_OWN_EE/scripts/set_env_gummi.sh

-`$ gedit gummi_ee_YOUR_OWN_EE/set_env_gummi.sh`
+`$ gedit gummi_ee_YOUR_OWN_EE/scripts/set_env_gummi.sh`

 And change the line containing "export ROS_GUMMI_EE=handshake" to "export ROS_GUMMI_EE=YOUR_OWN_EE"

+Change as well the name of the package in the CMakeLists.txt, manifest.xml and package.xml

-You can now proceed to change gummi_ee_YOUR_OWN_EE/launch/controllers_base.launch to contain the motor drivers that your end effector has and where they are connected in the bus and the updating the yaml definitions of joints in gummi_ee_YOUR_OWN_EE/dynamixel
+You can now proceed to change

+1. gummi_ee_YOUR_OWN_EE/launch/controllers_base.launch to contain the motor drivers that your end effector has and where they are connected in the bus and the updating the yaml definitions of joints in gummi_ee_YOUR_OWN_EE/dynamixel and

+2. the joint calibration and limits on gummi_ee_YOUR_OWN_EE/config, as well as updating the file gummi_ee_YOUR_OWN_EE/launch/load_config_ee.launch to reference the correct reference them.

 ## Testing the end effector without a base